- IaC Week

 Hair loss is often one of the most emotionally distressing side effects of chemotherapy.
 Arrow's Tracey Scone Wig Library offers cancer patients the opportunity to borrow a wig completely free of charge for the duration of treatment.

 Arrow offers financial assistance to patients, carers and bone marrow donors experiencing difficulties meeting the cost of travel for transplant and post transplant treatment.

-With the financial support of the Hawkesbury Canoe Classic and the family and friends of Katherine Robertson, Arrow fully funded the refurbishment of Arrow House, a home away from home for patients undergoing treatment, and their families.
+Arrow has fully funded the refurbishment of Arrow House for patients undergoing treatment, and their families and carers.
 Arrow House is located in Darlinghurst, Sydney.

-Arrow supports patients and carers by sponsoring patient information seminars and comprehensive guides on the transplant process.
-These give patients considering a transplant the opportunity to make informed decisions and an idea of what the transplant process involves.
+Arrow supports patients and carers by providing patient information seminars and comprehensive guides on the transplant process.
+These valuable sources of information give patients considering a transplant the opportunity to make informed decisions and an idea of what the transplant process involves.

 02 8382 2698